Program Manager, Math Talent

 Role Summary

-We are recruiting a Program Manager to design and execute a new philanthropic fund focused on identifying and supporting exceptional math talent.
+We are recruiting a Program Manager to support donor development and policy strategy for a new philanthropic fund focused on identifying and supporting exceptional math talent.

-There are “missing Einsteins” in the U.S. and globally and we are not doing nearly enough to find them.
+There are “hidden Einsteins” in the U.S. and globally and we are not doing nearly enough to find them.

 Each year the world welcomes roughly 140 million children.
 If the far right tail of ability—the top 0.01%—contains outlier scientific and mathematical talent, that implies on the order of 14,000 potential outliers every year.
 Yet only a small fraction of this talent is ever surfaced, and far fewer are supported to reach their full potential.